 We offer all potential patients a completely free, no-obligation consultation with one of our experts.
 This is where we can take you through the entire process and you can ask any questions that you may have.

-If you’d like to learn more about how hair transplants work at Wimpole Clinic, book your introductory meeting today.
+If you’d like to learn more about how hair transplants work at Wimpole Clinic, book your free consultation today.

 Simply fill in your details in the form below and we'll get in touch with you shortly.